 Introduction to World Gaming Industry

-Nevada has led the gaming industry for decades.
-In this article, I will discuss how Nevada provides and maintains this leadership despite no longer being the epicenter in the U.S. for real gambling itself.
+Let’s discuss how Nevada provides and maintains this leadership tole despite no longer being the epicenter for gambling itself.

 Taking a step back for a moment, however, why is Nevada’s leadership role important to slots enthusiasts?
 It’s crucial because of your state’s gaming regulations.

-As mentioned elsewhere, for example, slots enthusiasts can take advantage of a state’s public reporting of actual payback returns to improve your baseline odds of winning.
+As mentioned elsewhere, as a slots enthusiast you can take advantage of your gaming jurisdiction’s public reporting of actual returns statistics, assuming they offer them, to improve your baseline odds of winning.

-If you want to know what direction your state’s gaming regulations might well be heading towards, in preparation of these changes, it is essential you understand how Nevada’s example to other U.S. states constitutes a leadership role for other state legislatures and gaming board commissioners.
+If you want to know what direction your state’s gaming regulations might well be heading toward, in preparation of these changes, it is essential you understand how Nevada’s example to others constitutes a leadership role for other legislatures and gaming board commissioners.

 How the U.S. Gaming Industry Expanded, Historically

+First, a brief history lesson.
 Before May 26, 1978, the only legal casinos in the U.S. were those available in the state of Nevada.
-After this date, when Atlantic City’s first casino opened, U.S. casinos existed only in Atlantic City, New Jersey and within the state of Nevada.
+After this date after this date when Atlantic City’s first casino opened, U.S. casinos existed only in Atlantic City, New Jersey and within the state of Nevada.

-A nationwide scarcity of casinos lasted until the federal Indian Gaming Regulatory Act of 1988, quickly followed in 1989 by Iowa’s legalizing the first riverboat casinos via state law.
+A nationwide scarcity of casinos lasted until the federal Indian Gaming Regulatory Act of 1988, quickly followed in 1989 by Iowa’s legislature legalizing the first riverboat casinos.

 New state gaming regulations allowing casino gambling in other states occurred later that same year.
-These early adopters include South Dakota legalizing gambling in Deadwood as well as Illinois and Indiana legalizing riverboat casinos, all during 1989.
+These early adopters include South Dakota legalizing gambling in Deadwood as well as Illinois and Indiana legalizing riverboat casinos, all during a very busy 1989.

 The next decade saw this gaming industry expansion grow even faster, with Connecticut, Colorado, Illinois, Indiana, Louisiana, Mississippi, Missouri, and other states quickly legalizing casinos by the end of 1993.